nishit-manjarawala/How-To-Work-With-Github/README.md

 1) clone git to your machine : git clone https://github.com/nishit-manjarawala/newGittest.git

+write cd command and go to repository folder

 2) put your all files into repository folder

 3) run new command : git status